 You must keep records that show you have met your choice of superannuation fund obligations.
-For further information about the records you need to keep, please visit our website www.superchoice.gov.au or phone our Super Choice Infoline (see the inside back cover).
+For further information about the records you need to keep, visit our website www.ato.gov.au/super or phone our Super Choice Infoline (see the inside back cover).